Dec 20, 2013 – 1:30pm -

 A structured daily routine is integral to our unique Consciousness-Based approach that we wanted you to be familiar with.
 Please see the Student Handbook for more information on these policies.

 1. All students in the Computer Professionals Program learn the Transcendental Meditation Program® —a simple, natural, effortless technique for reducing stress and developing an individual's full potential.
-The technique allows the mind and body to settle down and gain a state of deep relaxation, and has been validated by over 500 scientific studies .
+The technique allows the mind and body to settle down and gain a state of deep relaxation, and has been validated by over 350 scientific studies .
 The Transcendental Meditation technique is not a religion or philosophy, nor does it involve moral training, belief, or worship.
 Students from all backgrounds have found it to be a valuable adjunct to their daily routine, and complementary to their cultural and religious beliefs.
-To help guarantee effectiveness the Transcendental Meditation technique is always taught in a structured, systematic way.
+To help guarantee effectiveness, the Transcendental Meditation technique is always taught in a structured, systematic way.
 This includes several short lectures and personal instruction, which includes a short traditional ceremony which is the way that the teacher honors the tradition of this knowledge.
 The Transcendental Meditation program is a part of the curriculum and an academic requirement at Maharishi University of Management.
 The group practice of the Transcendental Meditation technique usually requires about 30 minutes per session, which also includes some simple stretching and breathing exercises.
-It is practiced in groups twice a day—once in the morning and again in the late afternoon.
-Students also practice the Transcendental Meditation technique for additional shorter periods throughout the day as part of each academic class they take.
+It is practiced twice a day for 20 minutes each time—once in the morning and again in the late afternoon.
+In the afternoon sessions, students meditate together in their classroom.
+Students also practice the Transcendental Meditation technique for an additional 10 minute period in class at the end of the morning lecture, just before lunch.

 2. The use of drugs and alcohol is not permitted on campus nor is smoking permitted on any part of campus.
 Students enjoy a rich and wholesome vegetarian diet.
 No meat, chicken, or fish is served on campus.
 The Campus Dining Hall has received widespread recognition for pioneering delicious, organic vegetarian campus dining.
 The menu is almost entirely organic and is cooked fresh daily.
 Entrees include pizza, enchiladas, Chinese stir-fry, and Indian peas with panir.
 Organic mango ice cream, made from the milk of local cows, is a favorite in summertime.
 The dining hall always offers a salad bar, organic fruits, granola, teas and milk.
 Food is prepared without the use of onions and garlic.
 Students are free to bring their own condiments.
 Fairfield, Iowa has a number of good restaurants that serve international food, but any off-campus meals are not a part of the program, and would be at the student's own expense.
 Iowa State Fire Safety regulations makes cooking in dormitory rooms strictly forbidden. ( Refer to Student Handbook.)